Idaho Opportunity Scholarship

 It is not.
 The GPA requirement is set in Administrative Code and exceptions cannot be made.

-The Opportunity Scholarship is need-based, which means 70% of the score given to students’ applications are based on the EFC (Expected Family Contribution) from the FAFSA and 30% is based on students’ GPAs.
+The Opportunity Scholarship is need-based, which means 70% of the score given to students’ applications are based on the SAI (Student Aid Index) from the FAFSA and 30% is based on students’ GPAs.
 A final score is calculated based on the combined need score and the merit score.
 Applications are then ranked from highest to lowest, based on the final score.
 The number of scholarships offered is based on how much funding is available that year.

 In order to be eligible for renewal you must meet the following requirements: